marcolarosa/pdsc-eaf-viewer/README.md

 ## Publishing release to github releases

 For this you will need a Github Personal Access Token.
 See github for more information.
-It also assumes you've already run the build commands (see above).
+You will be asked if you want to bump the minor version (say yes if you haven't already done it) before building the relevant versions (as outlined above) and publishing them to github releases.

 ```
 > ./bin/publish-release.sh